-Students and faculty spend dedicated time in the loc community, participating each semester to provide semester to prov at soup kitchens, clean public areas and parks and so clothes for the homeless.
-Students also continue to in opportunities abroad.
-Our students and their famil have donated monies to an orphanage in Kenya by w of the "Blazer Project," where a percentage of proceeds of blazer purchases assisted homeless children and single mothers.
+Students and faculty spend dedicated time in the local community, participating each semester to provide service at soup kitchens, clean public areas and parks and sort clothes for the homeless.
+Students also continue to serve in opportunities abroad.
+Our students and their families have donated monies to an orphanage in Kenya by way of the "Blazer Project," where a percentage of proceeds of blazer purchases assisted homeless children and single mothers.
+Takoma Academy students also minister through their fine art programs, including the elite singing ensemble, Camerata.
+Winners of the iSing competition, gold and silver medal holders in the World Choir Games (Tshwane 2018), students in this group have travelled nationally and internationally to spread the love of Jesus.

-Takoma Academy

-nic Camerata.
-Winners of the iSing competition, gold and silver medal holders in the World Choir Games (Tshwane 2018), students in this group have travelled nationally and internationally to spread the love of Jesus. d to Destined for Eternity Our ultimate goal is to prepare our students for eternity. nmit The spiritual atmosphere is apparent in daily chapel programs led by the school chaplain, administration, \$8.5 faculty, staff and class pastors.
-Our students are o over encouraged to "Be the Life" and explore what it means to listen, live, love and be loved through Christ.
-Students are ersities challenged to be the life force that God as invited them to be in the classroom, on social media and with their friends and families.
-Leaders at TA have several focused plans to • ensure enrichment for students and faculty. ensure enforment for students and faculty.
-Spiritual Plan itment Creating opportunities for students to: ng, participate in chapel worship experiences, planning campus ministries, recreational activities and outreach initiatives. n study the Bible with the purpose of baptism or rebaptism. pand concentrate on their prayer life.
-9 connect with Potomac pastors. ative Academic Plan Working with each student to have them: enrolled in at least one AP course. earning a score of three or higher on AP exams. al attaining a grade point average of 3.25 or higher. ervice enrolled in dual credit courses with WAU. ort applying to college through the early serve application process. ies accepted into four-year colleges /ay and universities
+Destined for Eternity

+Our ultimate goal is to prepare our students for eternity.
+The spiritual atmosphere is apparent in daily chapel programs led by the school chaplain, administration, faculty, staff and class pastors.
+Our students are encouraged to "Be the Life" and explore what it means to listen, live, love and be loved through Christ.
+Students are challenged to be the life force that God as invited them to be in the classroom, on social media and with their friends and families.
+Leaders at TA have several focused plans to ensure enrichment for students and faculty.

+Spiritual Plan

+Creating opportunities for students to:

+- participate in chapel worship experiences, planning campus ministries, recreational activities and outreach initiatives. - study the Bible with the purpose of baptism or rebaptism. - concentrate on their prayer life. - connect with Potomac pastors.

+Academic Plan

+Working with each student to have them:

+- enrolled in at least one AP course. - earning a score of three or higher on AP exams. - attaining a grade point average of 3.25 or higher. - enrolled in dual credit courses with WAU. - applying to college through the early application process. - accepted into four-year colleges and universities